-Students should use Bachelor of Science Program Career Track Electives and their Free Elective (a total of three-to-five courses) to create a meaningful, customized career track.
+Students should use Bachelor of Science Program Career Electives and their Free Elective (a total of three-to-five courses) to create a meaningful, customized career concentration.
 The University's Career Management System will facilitate these selections.
-Some appropriate selections are listed below:
+The following are some appropriate concentrations.